joereddington/paperwriting/grouppaperwriting.md

 * Produce a set of bullet points for your paper.
 Review and revise until you agree.
 Then produce more.

-* Keep Adding bullet points until you have one per paragraph that you expect in the final paper.
+* Keep adding bullet points until you have one per paragraph that you expect in the final paper.
-* Other people (your structural reviewer) should be able to read the bullet points and understand (if NOT believe) your paper.
+* Other people (your structural reviewer) should be able to read the bullet points and understand (if not believe) your paper.
 * You will want to jump around when bulleting.
 That's cool, that's the point
 * People remove your great ideas.